cta-rta/astri-rta-bootstrapper/README.md

   * It executes the analysis script defining the needed environment variables.
   * When the analysis script is terminated, it moves its temporary output to the right destination directory (there will be another ScriptExecutor polling in that directory)
   * It deletes the par file
-  * It deletes the input files
+  * It deletes the input files or marks them as 'consumed'
   * It starts to poll again

 ## Logging